 Your healthcare provider may recommend hormonal therapy to:

 - Make your prostate smaller before you start radiation therapy.
 This will help limit the amount of normal tissue that gets radiation.

 - Make it easier for radiation to kill prostate cancer cells.

 - Relieve pain.

-- Slow the spread of the disease in advanced prostate cancer.
+- Slow the spread of advanced prostate cancer.

-There are 3 types of hormonal therapies for the treatment of prostate cancer.
+There are 3 types of hormonal therapies for prostate cancer.
 They may be used alone or together.

 - If you’re taking bicalutamide, make sure you take it at the same time every day, with or without food.

 - Your healthcare team will tell you when to start taking this medication.